lmoffereins/initials-default-avatar/readme.txt

 == Changelog ==

+= 2.0.1 =
+* Fixed a bug where the wrong settings were used for setting up the network default avatar
+* Fixed a bug where the sample avatar had no initials
+* Fixed a bug where the network settings interface did not respond

 = 2.0.0 =
 * Added network option to set the Initials avatar as the avatar default for your multisite sites
 * Added placeholder service: Fakeimg.pl